06 April 2021

 In the unlikely event a patient experiences complications after their operation, you can refer back to the consultant at the hospital for review and further management if required.

 Spire has extensive experience of NHS patient assessment for elective surgery and all patients will have an individual risk assessment, taking into account clinical and social factors, such as support at home, to determine their suitability for treatment at one of our facilities.

 Patients will only be excluded if the procedure required is outside the scope of the facility or if the patient's condition or co-morbidities are considered to pose too high a risk.
 The full list of exclusions is reflected under the directory of services in the Referral system.

-To make a referral or for more information on NHS services at Spire, please just gives us a call on 0800 169 1777.
+For more information on NHS services at Spire Healthcare call us on 0800 169 1777.